Does Ayer’s Verification Principle Doom Itself?

 How do we decide what is meaningful in the world, especially when it comes to theories, statements and states of affairs?
 This is the question that the Vienna Circle tried to tackle with the Verification Principle.

-Apr 28, 2022By Claire Johnson, BA Philosophy
+Apr 28, 2022By Claire Johnson, BSc Philosophy and Politics

 a j ayer portrait with thinker penseur philosopher